 Treatments for Achilles Tendonitis

 Physical therapy is the cornerstone of treatment.
 Dr. Tea does not recommend steroid injections into the tendon, as this can weaken it and cause a complete tear.
-Amnion injection, however, improves healing without surgery through its regenerative properties with only one injection needed to see results.
+Amniotic fluid injection, however, improves healing without surgery through its regenerative properties.
 This unique injection contains bioactive proteins and growth factors to speed healing and alleviate pain.

 Additional conservative options for Achilles tendonpathy is shockwave therapy.
 Click the link to learn more about this noninvasive office procedure to heal your pain.